 Visit Zero Waste Marin for household hazardous waste disposal information.

-Electronic Waste: The HHW Facility now accepts all types of electronics, including computers, TV’s, small household appliances and microwaves.
-No large appliances such as refrigerators, stoves or washer/dryers.
-North Bay Conservation Corps offers free pick-ups of E-Waste.
-Call them at 415-454-4554 to schedule a pick up.
+Electronic Waste: The Household Hazardous Waste (HHW) Facility accepts all types of electronics, including computers, TVs, small household appliances, and microwaves by appointment for recycling.
+No large appliances such as refrigerators, stoves, or washers/dryers.

-Batteries: The Novato Recycling Center at 7576 Redwood Blvd. will accept all types household batteries for recycling during normal business hours: Tuesday-Sunday 10-4.
+Batteries: The Novato Recycling Center at 7576 Redwood Blvd. will accept all types of household batteries for recycling during normal business hours: Tuesday-Saturday, 10 AM – 4 PM.
 There are also many locations in Marin County that will accept batteries for recycling.
 Search to find the location nearest you.